leslie255/sharklang/README.md

 }
 ```

-Note that you currently cannot use variables of the same name across two different functions, this is because current all variables are statically defined in the data section, it will change in the future
+Note that you currently cannot use variables of the same name across two different functions, this will be changed in the future

 The compiled program can only run on 64-bit systems (although the compiler itself might work on 32-bit systems)